-Reduce the day to one indoor anchor
+Reduce the day to one indoor place to build around

 The fastest family recovery move is one museum or play-led stop, not a full replacement itinerary.

-Use this when weather, timing, or energy breaks the original Providence plan and the next move needs to be simple, indoor-friendly, and close enough to keep the day recoverable.
+Start here when weather, timing, or energy breaks the original Providence plan and the next move needs to be simple, indoor-friendly, and close enough to keep the day recoverable.

 Last updated · Next review due